R : Keep / Drop Columns from Data Frame

 Sample Data

-R : Delete column by name
+R : Remove column by name

-The most easiest way to drop columns is by using subset() function.
+The most easiest way to remove columns is by using subset() function.
 In the code below, we are telling R to drop variables x and z.
 The '-' sign indicates dropping variables.
 Make sure the variable names would NOT be specified in quotes when using subset() function.

 df = subset(mydata, select = -c(x,z) )